SoftengPoliTo/SoftwareMetrics/README.md

 ### Maintainability Index
-Repo @ last available version.
+Repository: last available version.

 Used for: MI

     * Dependencies: pep8, pylint, nose (for python3)
     * MI is calculated w/ the 3-Metrics equations, but its value is divided by 1.71!

-    Can analyze an entire Directory
+    Can analyze an entire directory

 ## Metrics